Injury blow: Barcelona star injured, faces 6 weeks on sidelines

 “First-team player Frenkie de Jong suffered an injury to the distal biceps of his right leg during this morning’s training session.
 Tests confirm that the recovery process will take between 5 and 6 weeks.”

 A recovery period of five to six weeks rules the Dutch international out of several crucial fixtures.
-He will miss the second leg of the Copa del Rey semi-final against Atlético Madrid next week.
+He will miss the second leg of the Copa del Rey semi-final against Atlético Madrid next week, per beIN Sports.

 Additionally, De Jong will be unavailable for both legs of Barcelona’s UEFA Champions League Round of 16 tie, where they are set to face either Paris Saint-Germain or Newcastle United.